 Midway Fire Rescue was founded on December 11, 1961 as a volunteer fire department to serve the Waccamaw Neck.
-Midway Fire Rescue provides service to the Pawleys Island, Litchfield Beach and DeBordieu communities.
+Midway Fire Rescue provides service to the Pawleys Island, Litchfield Beach, Prince George, and DeBordieu communities.
 These communities can be found along the Atlantic Ocean coast line that runs along US Highway 17, between Murrells Inlet, and Georgetown, SC.
-This area has steadily grown over the 44 years since its inception.
+This area has steadily grown over the years since its inception.

-The department started out as one centralized department and has since grown to include 3 full-time paid stations with 60 full-time career and 15 volunteer positions to include 10 Fire Corps. / Support and 5 Volunteer Firefighter / EMS.
+The department started out as one centralized department and has since grown to include 3 full-time paid stations with 64 full-time career firefighters.
 The first paid position was Fire Chief William Dotter in 1961.
 It was not until Fire Chief Mike Mock took over as the Chief in 1978 that Midway thought about hiring career staff.
 It took awhile but in 1986 Chief Mock hired Midways first career firefighters.
 Three personnel were hired; they were each put on their own shifts.
 Each person worked for 24 hours, and then they were off for 48 hours.
 Over the course of the next ten years, Midway Fire Rescue built three new fire stations and had hired enough people to have a shift consist of 6 people, 2 employees at each station.

-In 2008, Midway Fire Rescue has continued to grow with Chief Eggiman and the communities that we protect.
-Midway has assumed responsibilities for various specalties that includes fire suppression, emergency medical care, hazardous materials, confined space rescue, rope and water rescue.
-With this in mind, our shift personnel have more than doubled.
-Our staffing is currently at nineteen people per shift.
+In 2008, Midway Fire Rescue had continued to grow with the communities that we protect.
+Midway assumed responsibilities for various specialties that includes fire suppression, emergency medical care, hazardous materials, confined space rescue, rope rescue, and water rescue both ocean and intra-coastal waterway.
+With this in mind, our shift personnel have more than doubled and our staffing is currently at nineteen firefighters per shift.

 Midway Fire Rescue 2013 Year in Review